-Industrial development is one of the keys to Metalor's strategy that ensure continuous improvement in our quality of service, our working conditions, our environmental efficiency, our business continuity plans and greenhouse gases.
+Industrial development is one of the keys to Metalor's strategy that insure continuous improvement in our quality of service, our working conditions, our environmental efficiency, our continuity plan and greenhouse gases reduction.

-Metalor continues to invest in the deployment and rationalisation of its industrial facilities by building new sites, expanding its existing sites, and acquiring new sites on three continents.
+Metalor continues to invest in the development and rationalization of its industrial facilities, expanding its existing sites and acquiring new sites on three continents.